The modded-nanogpt medium-track makes use of multiple tricks to improve performance, which rely on learned scalar values for mixing two vectors:

 And that is indeed very informative!

-crossover happens shortly after that, which makes it look like it is also connected to the sequence length schedule
+• The x0_lambda crossover happens shortly after that, which makes it look like it is also connected to the sequence length schedule

 I don’t know how meaningful these are, and how consistent they happen over different training runs, but the close relationship between hyperparameters and x0-lambdas make me think that there are real phenomena here.

-One interesting phenomenon is that the early layers tend to have higher absolute values than the later ones, so the impact of early layers is accentuated beyond the U-Net connections.
-Taking the U-Net connections into account, this means thats the effective model depth is shortened again, and middle layers add their algorithmic complexity in more subtle ways.
+Taking the U-Net connections into account, these very high absolute values means thats the effective model depth is shortened again, and middle layers add their algorithmic complexity in more subtle ways.

 But it might also be connected with the value embeddings, which are applied to the first and last three layers.
 High x- and x0-magnitudes in the first three layers suppress the relative impact of the value embeddings, while low magnitudes in the last layers will keep them high.
 But let’s re-visit this later.

-.
+Layers 8 and 15 are the layers with the lowest x_lambda and x0_lambda.
 I’m not sure what that means, just wanted to point it out.

 Value-Embeddings Lambdas

 The value embeddings are embedding layers beside the one that forms x0.
-Their embeddings are added to the Values in the causal self-attention block right before flexattention is applied: v = v_lambda * v + ve_lambda * ve.view_as(v)
+Their embeddings are added to the Values in the causal self-attention block right before flexattention is applied: v = v_lambda * v + ve_lambda * ve.view_as(v) (where ve are the layer’s value embeddings)

-remains unchanged over training.
+However, that is only the case in the first and last three layers.
+In between, only v_lambda is used to scale the Values, while ve_lambda remains unchanged over training.
 And at layer 7, there is no attention, so there are no such lambdas.

 To add more complexity, the value embeddings of the first and last three layers are shared; so layers 0 and 13, layers 1 and 14, and layers 2 and 15 share the same value embeddings.
 This saves parameters and ensures that there is a short gradient path from the loss to the value embeddings.
 While additional gradient comes from the first three layers which are the farthest away from the input, there is always gradient from the three layers nearest to the loss, too.

 More importantly, I will again plot the final values of these lambdas over the layers.
-However, this time both the absolute and the relative values are of interest.
-The absolute values are specifically interesting for the layers in which there are no value-embeddings but v_lambda
+And this time both the absolute and the relative values are of interest.
+The absolute values are specifically interesting for the layers in which there are no value-embeddings but v_lambda is still used to scale the values.
+The normed values are particularly interesting (at least in my eyes) for the layers where values embeddings are applied, because I’m interested in their weight relative to the values.

 So here is the plot with the absolute values: